Saudi Aramco Residential Camp in Dhahran: Communications

 Hamilton House (Guest House) in Dhahran City.

-The Communications Department of Saudi Aramco administers land line communications in Dhahran.
-Local calls (i.e., calls within the Eastern Province) and calls to other Aramco Camps are free.
-Calls to cities outside the Eastern Province, to mobile phones and overseas calls are charged at the same rates as those set by the Saudi Telecom Company.
+The Communications Department of Saudi Aramco used to administer a land line telephone system in the camp, but as of mid-2025 this has been shut down.

-Fiber Optic Internet services in the camp cost from around $100 per month from either STC or Mobily.
+Now residents often use regular Fibre Optic Internet services in the camp from around $100 per month from either STC or Mobily.

 Education

 Within the compound itself, Saudi Aramco operates two schools, the Dhahran Hills School (Elementary, K-4) and the Dhahran School (5-9).
 The company has never provided a high school, which used to compel employees to send dependent students out of country after the 9th grade for secondary school and college.
 (A graduation ceremony is attached to this rite of passage, and graduating 9th grade Aramco students identify themselves thereafter as the "Class of 2022", for example).
 To pursue high school education, most children of Saudi Aramco employees either enrol in foreign boardings or American School of Dhahran, a nearby American-curriculum international school just outside Khobar.

 Dhahran schools employ an American-based curriculum.
 The children of Saudi Aramco expatriate employees of whatever nationality are allowed to attend; however, the children of Saudi employees may not attend (with exception of K4 and kindergarten level), unless they have special permission from the Ministry of Education (very rarely given and only temporarily).
 Until 1980, Saudi employees living on camp were allowed to register their children in the company school, but thereafter the Saudi Ministry of Education regulations were enforced.

 Beyond the compound, the greater Dhahran area is home to the King Fahd University of Petroleum and Minerals (KFUPM), a national technical institution built just outside the compound's original perimeter fence, and the Dhahran Industrial Training Center (ITC), which includes the campus of the selective College Preparatory Center for promising Saudi secondary students preparing for study abroad.